 Ingredients You’ll Need

-Making this New Mexico Green Chile Sauce is easy using just a few simple ingredients and a little prep time.
+Making this green chile sauce is easy using just a few simple ingredients and a little prep time.

 Mise en place.
 Always gather ingredients before starting any recipe.
 It will save you time and organize your mind.